Blockchain — When You’re Ready to Build, Low-Code is the Way to Go!

 Blockchain and Low-Code — The Perfect Marriage

 Blockchain and distributed ledger technology (DLT) could fundamentally change the financial services industry, transforming the way financial transactions are executed, making them more efficient, resilient and reliable.
 To realize the potential of this revolutionary technology, financial institutions will need a foundation of technology solutions built for speed and power.
-Low-code application development has significant promise in enabling the efficiency, transparency, and security needed to take the first steps into the exploration of blockchain.
+Low-code development platforms have significant promise in enabling the efficiency, transparency, and security needed to take the first steps into the exploration of blockchain.

 How Low-Code Can Aid in Blockchain Adoption

 Whether using public or private blockchain implementations, financial institutions can use their established business process management technology as an entry point to overcome blockchain challenges.
 Graphically based low-code development capabilities allow blockchain application developers to abstract the complexity of blockchain and model it visually, so that it’s easier to quickly integrate applications with any blockchain technology.
 Low-code enables financial institutions to be nimble enough to change in response to the ever-shifting sands of blockchain, expediting the development of blockchain applications while lessening the burden of heavy investments — not only capital, but also in time and talent.